npeltier/sling-pipes/README.md

 ### JsonPipe
 feeds bindings with remote json
 * `sling:resourceType` is `slingPipes/json`
-* `expr` mandatory property contains url that will be called, the json be sent to the output bindings, getOutput = getInput
+* `expr` mandatory property contains url that will be called, the json be sent to the output bindings, getOutput = getInput.
+An empty url or a failing url will cut the pipe at that given place.

 ### MvPropertyPipe
 iterates through values of input MV property and write them to bindings